F5Networks/f5-ci-docs/docs/kubernetes/flannel-bigip-info.rst

 `Flannel`_ is a layer 3 network fabric (or, in their words, "a virtual network that attaches IP addresses to containers").
 Flannel assigns a subnet to each Node and allocates an IP address within the Node's subnet to each of the Node's Pods.

-For Kubernetes v1.6 and later, flannel provides a ``kubeadm`` network add-on.
 When you apply the `flannel manifest`_ in Kubernetes, the flannel Pod deploys on each Node in the Cluster.
 The Pod consists of two containers:

 - ``install-cni``: Deploys the configurations needed for the `flannel-cni network plugin`_.
 - ``flanneld``: Runs the flannel daemon.